svenstaro/genact/README.md

 **On Windows**: Download `genact-win.exe` from [the releases page](https://github.com/svenstaro/genact/releases) and double click it.

-**On Docker**: Alternatively, you can use the provided `Dockerfile` and run

-    docker build . -t svenstaro/genact

 **With Cargo**: If you have a somewhat recent version of Rust and Cargo installed, you can run

     cargo install genact